 Course work during the second year emphasizes prototyping web and mobile app creation so that students develop deeper team and business skills by continuing the use of UI tools along with advanced UX software (Balsamiq's Mockups and InVision's prototyping, collaboration and workflow platform).
 In the second year, students apply UI methods with UX concepts to shape their final thesis projects.
 UX designers are specialists in communicating design interfaces and business analytics.

 Location and Facilities

-All classes are held at:
+All classes for Bachelor degree and Master's degree programs are held at:

 HUSSIAN COLLEGE Los Angeles Center Studios 1201 W. 5TH Street, Suite F-10 Los Angeles, CA 90017